 If you’re serving prime rib roast at a small gathering, you can always ask your butcher to trim it.
 This way, you can prepare a three-bone rib roast or a four-bone roast instead.

 The term prime is used to distinguish this cut.
 There’s actually a USDA grading system that exists.
 It grades the actual quality of meat.

 Technically, a cut has to reach the USDA’s official standards in order to be called “prime rib“.

 However, local butchers and supermarkets often use the word “prime” now to make their meat seem more appealing.

 Although most of the time the meat offered does not match official USDA standards.

-Prime rib steak is known to be a juicy, tender and delicious cut of meat.
+A prime rib steak is known to be a juicy, tender, and delicious cut of meat.
 Since the ribs contain muscles that aren’t as heavily exercised, unlike a shoulder cut, they are high in fat and aren’t as tough to eat.

 How to Prep Your Prime Roast